venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

     -   **Manual Override:** The `--context` CLI flag overrides any automatically selected plugin.

 ### 5.2.
 The RAG Pipeline (Dynamic Knowledge via The Librarian Service)
 This system provides the Conductor with deep, codebase-aware knowledge.
-The architecture is a **CI/CD-driven, centralized service model.**
+The architecture is a **CI/CD-driven, centralized database model.**

 -   **Architecture:** The resource-intensive indexing process is decoupled from consumption.
-A CI/CD pipeline builds the knowledge base, which is then served to all thin clients by the central Librarian service.
+A CI/CD pipeline populates a central database, which is then queried by the central Librarian service on behalf of all thin clients.
--   **Indexing (CI/CD via GitHub Actions):** The `ai-index` command (part of the Conductor package) is executed within a CI/CD pipeline.
-It scans a Product's source code, builds a vector database, and uploads the packaged index to a shared cloud object store (OCI Object Storage).
+-   **Indexing (CI/CD via `ai-index`):** The `ai-index` command is executed within a Product's CI/CD pipeline.
+It scans the source code, generates vector embeddings, and connects to a **central PostgreSQL database** to populate a unique, project-and-branch-specific table.
+Finally, it uploads a small `index_manifest.json` to a shared cloud object store (OCI).
--   **Retrieval (The Librarian Service):** The standalone Librarian service is responsible for the entire retrieval pipeline:
+-   **Retrieval (The Librarian Service):** The standalone Librarian service is the sole query engine.
-    1.  **Index Consumption:** On startup, it downloads the latest index from OCI.
+    1.  **Manifest Consumption:** On startup, it is configured for a specific project/branch and downloads the corresponding `index_manifest.json` from OCI to discover which database table to use.
-    2.  **Model Loading:** It loads the necessary embedding and reranking models into memory.
+    2.  **Model Loading:** It loads the necessary embedding and reranking models.
     3.  **API Endpoint:** It exposes a secure `/api/v1/context` endpoint.
-    4.  **Query Processing:** When it receives a query from a client, it performs the vectorization, initial retrieval, and second-stage reranking.
+    4.  **Query Processing:** It receives API requests from clients, connects to the PostgreSQL database, executes the `pgvector` similarity search, performs reranking, and returns the final context.
--   **Client-Side Consumption (The Conductor):** The Conductor's built-in `RAGContextPlugin` acts as an intelligent, lightweight API client.
-Its responsibilities are:
+-   **Client-Side Consumption (The Conductor):** The Conductor's `RAGContextPlugin` is a lightweight API client.
+It makes an authenticated HTTP request to the configured Librarian service.
+It contains **no models or database clients**.
-    1.  **Formulating the Query:** It takes the user's raw input.
-    2.  **Determining Filter Criteria:** Based on the active persona or user intent, it constructs a `filters` dictionary to narrow the search space (e.g., `{"language": "python", "is_test_file": false}`).
-    3.  **Making the API Call:** It makes an authenticated HTTP request to the Librarian service, sending both the query and the filter criteria.

-    Crucially, the Conductor contains **no models or database clients**; it delegates all heavy processing to the Librarian, embodying its role as a thin client.
 ---

 ## 6. Workflows